History of Seattle: World War I and after

+On Monday, 5 July 1920, a Pageant of Democracy was performed in Woodland Park as part of Fourth of July celebrations and put on by the Central Labor Council.

 Although no longer the economic powerhouse it had been at the turn of the century, Seattle first began seriously to be an arts center in the 1920s.
 The Frye and Henry families put on public display the collections that would become the core of the Frye Art Museum and Henry Art Gallery, respectively.
 Australian painter Ambrose Patterson arrived in 1919; over the next few decades Mark Tobey, Morris Graves, Kenneth Callahan, Guy Irving Anderson, and Paul Horiuchi would establish themselves as nationally and internationally known artists.
 Bandleader Vic Meyers and others kept the speakeasies jumping through the Prohibition era, and by mid-century the thriving jazz scene in the city's Skid Road district would launch the careers of musicians including Ray Charles and Quincy Jones.

 In 1924, Seattle's Sand Point Airfield was the endpoint of the first aerial circumnavigation of the world.
 The historic flight helped convince Congress to develop Sand Point as a Naval Air Station.

 The Great Depression hit Seattle hard.
 For example, Seattle issued 2,538 permits for housing construction in 1930, but only 361 in 1932.
 During the Maritime Strike of 1934, Smith Cove was nearly a battle zone; shippers were scared, to the point where Seattle lost most of its Asian trade to Los Angeles.